Skip to content

 • Preset details

-• Global distribution (continents and countries, with data from GBIF.org)
+• Geographic distribution (continents and countries, with data from GBIF.org)

 • Plant-Fixes available: This button will appear if there are Plant-Fixes available for the plant.
 When clicked, it will display all the fixes applied during the import of this plant.